Research

 Research Scope

 PTMH research group focuses on the experimental investigation and predictive modeling of flow phenomena and fluid-structure interactions in hydraulic machinery.
 Our research scope encompasses the in-depth study of the behavior and performance of various types of hydraulic machines, exploring and implementing innovative technological solutions to enhance efficiency and reliability, and analyzing power system requirements to foster the energy transition.
-Experimental studies are conducted to understand complex flow phenomena within hydraulic systems, including flow instabilities and cavitation, utilizing advanced measurement techniques and instrumentation to capture detailed flow dynamics, and developing new experimental setups and methodologies to investigate fluid-structure interactions such as fatigue and erosion.
-Our research also focuses on the development of forecasting frameworks to predict operational parameters and behaviors of hydraulic machines, integrating predictive models into operation, monitoring, and maintenance strategies to improve the overall performance of hydropower plants and hybrid systems, and employing machine learning and numerical models to enhance predictive accuracy and reliability.
+Experimental studies are conducted to understand complex flow phenomena within hydraulic systems, including flow instabilities and cavitation, utilizing advanced measurement techniques to capture detailed flow dynamics, and developing new experimental setups and methodologies to investigate fluid-structure interactions such as fatigue and erosion.
+Our research also focuses on the development of methodological frameworks, employing machine learning and analytical models, to forecast the behaviors of hydraulic machines and integrate predictive models into operation, monitoring, and maintenance strategies to improve the overall performance of hydropower plants and hybrid systems.

 By addressing these focal points and collaborating with industry partners to translate research findings into practical applications and solutions, we aim to advance the understanding of hydraulic machinery, contributing to the efficiency, reliability, and sustainability of hydropower systems.